- Advocated for the federal anti-FGM ban that was ultimately signed into law by then-President Trump.

 Throughout 2021, we continued to support the Protecting Children Through Eliminating Visa Loopholes Act, which would make 18 the minimum age for receiving marriage-related immigration benefits.
 The bill was designed to close the dangerous loophole in federal law we identified and warned about in 2017.
 This loophole allows for a minor of any age to sponsor a spousal visa or to come to the U.S. on a marriage-based petition.

 Although the bill was re-introduced by Representative Scott Perry in May, there has been no movement on the bill since then.
 This is disappointing, but AHA Foundation will keep pushing to get the legislation passed as quickly as possible, to protect women and girls from this abhorrent abuse.
-As our Program Development Director Brooke Bumgarner put it: “one case of forced or child marriage is one too many.”
+As our Director of Policy and Program Development Brooke Bumgarner put it: “one case of forced or child marriage is one too many.”

 STATE-LEVEL CHILD MARRIAGE EFFORTS